 All proposals must be submitted and approved through this site and in accordance with the procedures detailed here.
 It is the policy of the Office of the Provost that all undergraduate faculty-led study abroad programs be administered through OIP.

 What is a Faculty-Led Study Abroad Program?

-For programs taking place during the January Term and the Summer terms, the entire course takes place abroad, while Spring courses meet regularly on campus throughout the semester, with the program abroad taking place just during the LUC Spring Break.
-Students earn direct LUC course credit.
+For faculty-led programs programs taking place during the January Term and the Summer terms, the entire course takes place abroad.
+For Spring, the courses meet regularly on campus throughout the semester, with the group going abroad during the LUC Spring Break.
+Students earn direct LUC course credit on all programs.

 How does a faculty-led program get planned?

-- connecting proposing faculty to abroad host organizations.
+- connect proposing faculty to abroad host organizations.

 The faculty leader handles all logistical planning, with the assistance of a study abroad host organization.